akbs-org/akbs/README.md

 To enable languages, you use the `check_for` function
 ```
-check_for(C, CXX, ASM_INTEL, ASM_ATT, LINKER)
+check_for(C, CXX, ASM_INTEL, ASM_ATT, STATIC, SHARED)
 ```
-Right now, only these 4 languages (and a linker) (3 if you count AT&T and Intel syntax Assembly as one language) are supported
+Right now, only these 4 languages (and a static and shared library linker) (3 if you count AT&T and Intel syntax Assembly as one language) are supported

 If you want to set the standard of C and C++, set the C_STD or CXX_STD variable
 ```